jgesc/MinesweeperAPI/README.md

 # MinesweeperAPI
 Minesweeper game with controls exposed through an HTTP API for research purposes.
 It is written with simplicity and portability in mind and has no external dependencies, it only uses Python 3 and its standard library.
+A full usage example can be found in my [Minesweeper CSP solver](https://github.com/jgesc/Minesweeper_CSP) repository.

 ```
 python minesweeper --help